 Once the outside temperature begins to drop, I begin to crave warm and hearty chili recipes.

-This Lentil Chili recipe may be a bit different than your traditional beef and bean chili, but even my mid-western, meat loving husband enjoys this Vegetarian Chili.
+This Lentil Vegetarian Chili recipe may be a bit different than your traditional beef and bean chili, but even my mid-western, meat loving husband enjoys this Vegan Chili.

 This Vegetarian Chili is hearty, filling, easy to make, inexpensive, and bottom line: IT IS GOOD!!!

 The base for this Vegan Chili is lentils.
 Beans and lentils are simmered in a thick and richly flavored tomato sauce.
 It is a thick chili that sticks to your ribs and fills you up–all while being meatless and low in fat and calories.

 It starts with a simple saute of onions and garlic, because that is how all good recipes for chili start–right?!
 But my secret to turning this Lentil Chili into a memorable dish is to deglaze pan with a dry red wine after the onions have softened.
 The wine gives a rich depth to chili.